 Convert Exajoule to Watt-second (EJ to Watt-second)

-Exajoule (EJ) and Watt-second (Watt-second) are both units of length.
+Exajoule (EJ) and Watt-second (Watt-second) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert exajoule to watt-second.
-This free online calculator tool makes it simple and easy to perform the conversion from EJ to Watt-second.
+This free online calculator tool makes it simple and easy to perform the conversion from EJ unit to the Watt-second unit.

 One Exajoule is equal to 1e+18 Watt-second.